-The next hours were a whirlwind as I rushed to pack up everything my family needed for the next month and get out of our community before the dreaded quarantine walls went up.
-I still don’t know how I got everything packed as fast as I did, but I was full of adrenaline as I literally ran between our house and car to pack it up.
-That adrenaline gave me superhuman powers: I was alert, clear-minded, focused, and able to move fast.
-We got packed up, left, drove through the night, and I arrived at my wife’s location a bit after midnight.
-While it took a while to fall asleep, I slept in the next morning and, days later, welcomed our new baby into our family.
+The next hours were a whirlwind as I rushed to pack everything my family needed before the dreaded quarantine walls went up.
+I was full of adrenaline as I literally ran between throughout our house and out to the car to pack.
+That adrenaline gave me what felt like superhuman power: I was alert, clear-minded, moving fast, and completely focused.
+We packed up, left, drove through the night, and I arrived at my wife’s location in the early morning.
+I slept in the next morning and, days later, welcomed our new baby into our family.

-That story illustrates exactly exactly what our bodies were designed to do when facing a stress or danger: jump into action, provide clarity of thought, focus our activities, enable use to endure beyond what is normal…and then, when the stressor or danger passes, relax, sleep, and reset to a normal “life isn’t threatened” state of being.
+That story illustrates exactly what our bodies were designed to do when facing a stress or danger: jump into action, provide clarity of thought, focus our activities, enable use to endure beyond what is normal…and then, when the stressor or danger passes, relax, sleep, and reset to a normal life.
 This pattern—stress followed by rest—is crucial to mental and emotional health.

 A few weeks ago, I asked readers in The Prepared Expat’s social media groups what challenges they currently faced, and a repeated answer was maintaining mental and emotional health as an expat.
-That’s understandable; in addition to the stresses of normal life that everyone faces, expats face the extra stresses of cross-cultural living, navigating different bureaucracies, language barriers, extra educational challenges, and more—and all without the support that having family nearby provides.
-An expat life is filled with unusual blessings, but also unusual stresses—and so we have to know how to deal with it.
+That’s understandable; in addition to the stresses of normal life that everyone faces, expats face the extra stressors of cross-cultural living, navigating foreign bureaucracies, language barriers, extra educational challenges, and more—and expats face these without the support that having family nearby provides.
+An expat life is filled with unusual blessings, but also unusual stresses—and so we have to know how to deal with them.

 Today’s tip isn’t meant to replace the advice and counsel of a qualified mental health professional—if you’re not in a healthy spot, do seek out qualified help—but rather to share with you practices that I’ve found critical to maintaining my own emotional and mental health as an expat.

-Articles on The Prepared Expat may contain affiliate links, which help support this site at no cost to you.
+Articles on The Prepared Expat may contain affiliate links that help support this site at no cost to you.
+The Prepared Expat articles do not constitute legal, medical, or financial advice and should not replace consultation with a qualified professional.
 See full disclosures & disclaimers.

 Stress alone isn’t the problem

 Despite the common belief that stress is inherently bad for us, researchers have come to take a more nuanced view.
-The consensus is that short, temporary bursts of stress—called acute stress—actually helps us if we approach hit rightly.
-Stress triggers our bodies to produce hormones that supercharge our abilities, help us focus, give us extra energy, enable unusual endurance, and produce strength to do things we couldn’t normally do.
-Think of the classic stories of mothers lifting cars to rescue their baby children.
+The consensus is that short, temporary bursts of stress—called acute stress—actually help us if we view them correctly.
+Stress triggers hormones that supercharge our abilities, help us focus, give us extra energy, enable unusual endurance, and produce strength to do things we couldn’t normally do.
+Think of the classic stories of mothers lifting cars to rescue their babies.
 That’s acute stress and it’s actually good because of what it enables you to do.

 However, when we face constantly, unending stress that doesn’t let up—called chronic stress—this is where troubles come in.
-Acute stress puts it “on edge” and readies the fight or flight instinct, but when you face unending, chronic stress, your body adjusts to these high levels of hormones so that, when another stressor comes, you need even more hormones to give your body the same jolt.
-The result is a body that is pumping out more and more hormones and getting less and less of an effect yet without the stressors dissipating.
-If you continue in this state, you will not only harm your mental and emotional health, but can permanently damage your physical health and shorten your lifespan.
+Acute stress puts your body “on edge” and readies the fight or flight instinct, but when you face unending, chronic stress, your body adjusts to these high levels of hormones.
+The result is that, when another stressor comes, your body needs even more hormones to get the same jolt.
+The result is a body that is pumping out more and more hormones and getting less and less of a stimulative effect; the sustained level of high hormones will not only harm your mental and emotional health, but can permanently damage your physical health and shorten your lifespan.
 If you care to know more about the horrendous effects of stress on your body, check out Dr. Petter Attia’s podcast on stress (it’s quite frightening, given how many people are stressed!)

-The key to maintaining your mental and emotional health is ensuring that acute stress doesn’t turn into chronic stress.
+The key to maintaining your mental and emotional health is ensuring that acute stress doesn’t turn into chronic stress so that your body’s hormone spike is short-lived and not constant.
 While there are many strategies for dealing with stress, I’ve found nothing more useful than building patterns of rest into my life.

 Rest: the antidote to chronic stress

-What resets the pattern of chronic stress is rest—and I don’t just mean sufficient quantities of quality sleep, though that’s foundational1—but a break from the stressors that you are experiencing, giving your mind and body the space and time it needs to decompress, to be refresh, to rejuvenate, to restore, to unwind, to be renewed.
-With rest sufficient to reset your body’s hormonal levels, you can re-engage life and its stressors without suffering long-term consequences.
-Your rest ensure that stress was temporary (and thus acute) rather than ongoing (and thus chronic).
+What resets the pattern of chronic stress is rest—and I don’t just mean sufficient quantities of quality sleep, though that’s foundational—but a break from the stressors so that your mind and body have the space and time they need to decompress, rejuvenate, restore, unwind, and be refreshed or renewed.
+With rest sufficient to reset your body’s hormonal levels, you can re-engage life and its stressors without suffering long-term consequences; rest ensures that stress was temporary (and thus acute) rather than ongoing (and thus chronic).

-Everyone’s life situation, responsibilities, and family demands are different and so everyone’s habits of rest will differ, but what I share below is what has worked for me.
-If you don’t have rhythms of rest in your life, I encourage you to take the below as a kind of template, practice it, and tweak it as you learn about what patterns of rest you need in your life.
+Everyone’s life situation, responsibilities, and family demands are different and so everyone’s habits of rest will differ, but what I share below is the result of years of practicing and tweaking my habits.
+If you don’t have rhythms of rest in your life, I encourage you to take the below as a template and tweak these habits as you learn about what patterns of rest you need in your life.

 A template of rest